VandyHacks-Internal/dev-assessment-dayone/level1/README.md

 # Level 1, Problem 1
 At VandyHacks, we use NFC wristbands to check people into meals and events.
-This gives us a rich dataset we can analyze for trends.
+This gives us a rich dataset that we can use to analyze for trends.
 In this problem, you'll be working with a similar dataset (note: this isn't real data from VandyHacks).
 You'll be given a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) with sample NFC checkin data.

 ## Questions
 Answer these two questions using **code** (not Excel or similar).